 In California for example, a rating and compliance standard for solar equipment and components established in 2007, now serves as a tool used by many other states within the United States, as well as, several utilities and project developers.
 Under that regime, manufacturers of PV modules and inverters are required to provide 10 years warranty to protect consumers.

 From the African market perspective, since product warranty durations are not necessarily enforced by law in some countries, manufactures and solar product merchants are free to provide skeletal warranty offerings to helpless consumers.
 This visible absence of a strong regime on quality assurance in Africa, removes the necessary empowerment that consumers need to demand reasonable quality in PV products.
+The fact that a good portion of the PV systems used in Africa are imported, also bring to fore the technical debate on location-specific (geography) patterns of PV failure/degeneration and how Africa’s irradiance and environment specifically contributes to PV yield, failure and ultimately the Levelized Cost of Electricity (LCOE).

 These are core considerations for funding PV projects and for attaining any level of desired project de-risking.
 The International PV quality Assurance Taskforce (PVQAT) is leading global efforts to craft quality and reliable standards for solar technologies.
 They provide standards that allow stakeholders to evaluate PV performance and even analyse the impact of local weather.
 Their standards and recommendations should be mainstreamed in African solar markets, through appropriate legislations.

-At the moment Africa is not – but should be – actively involved in the global efforts concerning quality control and assurance for solar PVs.
-Beyond that Africa should see to the prompt domestication of best quality practices in home markets. comment
+At the moment Africa is not - but should be - actively involved in the global efforts concerning quality control and assurance for solar PVs.
+Beyond that Africa should see to the prompt domestication of best quality practices in home markets. comment↓